jakobzhao/geog4572/labs/lab04/readme.md

 To make use of D3’s capabilities, you must include the `d3.js` file in your web page.
 Inside the `head` tag, we include the latest version of D3.js (v.5) directly from the [d3js.org]() website.

 D3 leverages the Scalable Vector Graphic, or **SVG** format, which allows you to render shapes, lines and fills that can be zoomed in or out without losing quality.
-Inside the `head` tag, we include an SVG tag specifying width and height of our chart (400x400 pixels).
+Inside the `body` tag, we include an SVG tag specifying width and height of our chart (400x400 pixels).

-Inside the `body`, we put our JavaScript code between `script` tags.
+In addition,  we put our JavaScript code between `script` tags, which is inside `body` tag as wellas after the `svg` tag.

 ```html
 <!DOCTYPE html>